 Set aside to commemorate events of the Nineteenth Century, Emancipation Park continues to serve its neighborhood today.
 It stands as a monument to the pride and hope that the founding members of the Colored People’s Festival and Emancipation Park Association felt as they stood with their backs to slavery and their faces turned to the future.

 Emancipation Park Receives State Historic Designation

-The Friends of Emancipation Park unveiled the parks Official State of Texas Historic Marker as part of today's Juneteenth Celebrations. (photo gallery)
+The Friends of Emancipation Park unveiled the parks Official State of Texas Historic Marker as part of the 2009 Juneteenth Celebrations.
+(Photo Gallery)

 Emancipation Park Groundbreaking

 H.P.A.R.D. and the Friends of Emancipation Park broke ground for renovations on October 26, 2013.